 Follow a few top Pinners in your niche

 To populate your own home feed, follow several of the top bloggers in your niche.
-This will give you content to populate your boards with when you don’t have any content of your own.
+This will give you content to populate your boards with when you don’t have your own content.

 Doing this will also help you see what the top bloggers in your niche do on Pinterest to succeed.
-You can learn what pin designs they’re using and what topics they’re pinning about.
+In addition, you can learn what pin designs they’re using and what topics they’re pinning about.

 Pinterest SEO tips: Pin design